kubernetes/perf-tests/clusterloader2/docs/design.md

 ## Future enhancements

-This section contains future enhancements that will need to happen, but not necessary at the early begining.
+This section contains future enhancements that will need to happen, but not necessary at the early beginning.

 1. Simple templating in json files.
    This would be extremely useful (necessary) feature to enable referencing